tico24/tico24.github.io/_posts/2020-11-16-a-less-sucky-cypress-docker-image.md

 Frustrated by their images, I have knocked together my own.
 I don't think it is perfect, but it's easier for you to configure yourself to suit your needs, and it's less vulnerability-ridden!

 I have run my image through a Trivy scanner and there are 138 medium (and lower) vulnerabilities.
 0 of them are fixable.
-This is down from over 2000 fixable vulnerabilities found on the official Cypress docker images.
+This is down from over 2000 fixable critical vulnerabilities found on the official Cypress docker images.

 It is built off of ubuntu 20.04.
 You can [modify the Dockerfile](https://github.com/tico24/cypress-images) to specify your specific browser and node versions and build it locally (which I'd recommend).